VlahdimyrLB/VlahdimyrLB/README.md

 - 👋 Hi, I’m Vlahdimyr Bambalan
 - 👀 I’m interested in Programming, Adventures, and Playing Video Game
-- 🌱 I’m currently learning the React.js, Tailwind CSS and Laravel Framework.
+- 🌱 I’m currently learning the React.js and Tailwind CSS.
-- 💞️ I’m looking to collaborate on development of web applications and web design.
+- 💞️ I’m looking to collaborate on development of web applications and web designs.
 - 📫 How to reach me Facebook: Vlahdimyr Bambalan Gmail: bambalanvlahdimyr@gmail.com

 <!---